IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

 *Additional presentations may found as published proceedings, listed above.*

+`2024`
+**PS Berge** (chair).
+(Forthcoming 2024).
+"Now That’s What I Call 95% femaleConfidence!
+Verified Girls, Saving Face, and the Play of Being a Bad Copy".
+To be Presented at on "(Re)Producing the “Real”: Bad Copies, Trans* Media, and Unindexable Techno-Genders" at the Society for Cinema and Media Studies 2024 conference.
+Boston, MA.

 `2023`
 **PS Berge** (2023).
 "The Ludoarsonist’s Playground: Doom, Clocking, and The Ends of the Table".
 Presented at Generation Analog 2022.
 [Virtual Event].